This tutorial is tailored for intermediate IT administrators or full-stack developers seeking guidance on setting up and publishing websites.

 sudo nano /etc/hosts

-Make a reboot and check it is still there.
+Make a reboot and check everything is in place.

 If you see it, you are good to go to the next step, installing VirtualMin else check options below.